 6 – Nutrient Issues

-Nutrient issues might cause radish leaves to turn yellow, too.
+Nutrient issues might cause the leaves to turn yellow, too.
 Basically, when the soil doesn’t have enough nutrients, it’s going to be hard for the radishes to get what they need.

 The leaves turning yellow could be a sign that the radishes aren’t doing well with the current soil.
-You might need to do some things to improve the soil quality so that the radishes can get back to being healthy.
+You might need to do some things to improve the soil quality so they can get back to being healthy.

 Radishes do best in sandy soils that are rich in organic matter.
 You could try mixing some compost into your soil to improve things, and even aerating the soil will likely help out a bit.

-Nitrogen deficiency might be to blame for the yellow leaves if your soil is particularly bad.
-In this case, using some fertilizer on your radishes might help you to turn things around.
+Nitrogen deficiency might be to blame for the yellowing leaves if your soil is particularly bad.
+In this case, using some fertilizer might help you to turn things around.

-Typically, you don’t need to fertilize radishes much, but it might help the radishes to get their green leaves back.
+Typically, you don’t need to fertilize radishes much, but it might help them to get their green leaves back.
 Choose a fertilizer that is high in nitrogen so that you can get everything back to normal.

 7 – Pests